glaskawiec/houx/README.md

 # ✨Houx
-Litleweight React plugin which implements flux architecture using the built-in React API.
+Light React plugin which implements flux architecture using the built-in React API.
-It connects React.Context with useReducer() from React Hooks to provide global reducers.
+It connects React.Context with useReducer() from React Hooks to provide global state reducers.

 ## :pencil: Prerequisites
 *  [NPM](https://www.npmjs.com/) installed